 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each light blue/peach size "1" hard gelatin capsule imprinted with "MMF" on cap and "250" on body, containing white-to-off-white powder, contains 250 mg of mycophenolate mofetil.
-Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl cellulose, magnesium stearate, microcrystalline cellulose, povidone and talc.
-The capsule shells contain black iron oxide, FD & C Blue No. 2, gelatin, potassium hydroxide, iron oxide red, iron oxide yellow, shellac, sodium lauryl sulfate, and titanium dioxide.
+Each light blue/peach size "1" hard gelatin capsule imprinted with "MMF" on cap and "250" on body, containing white-to-off-white powder contains 250 mg mycophenolate mofetil.
+Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl cellulose, magnesium stearate, microcrystalline cellulose, povidone, and talc.
+The capsule shells contain black iron oxide, FD&C Blue No. 2, gelatin, potassium hydroxide, iron oxide red, iron oxide yellow, shellac, sodium lauryl sulfate, and titanium dioxide.

 How should I use this medication?